cppservergit/apiserver-odbc/README.md

 		}
 	);
 ```
-The `req.enforce()` method evaluates the result of the passed lambda function (validator), if false then stops execution of the API and the client will receive a JSON response with status INVALID and the fields passed to this method (first two arguments).
+The `req.enforce()` function evaluates the result of the passed lambda function (validator), if false then stops execution of the API and the client will receive a JSON response with status INVALID and the fields passed to this method (first two arguments).
 In this example, the validator checks if this category ID is being used in another table, the SQL logic for this is encapsulated in `sp_categ_in_use`, which does not return JSON but a regular resultset, the function `sql::has_rows()` returns true if the resultset contains at least 1 row.
 This example shows how custom validation/pre-condition rules can be applied inside an API, and if any of these custom validators return false then the rest of the code won't be executed, that's the guarantee enforced by API-Server++.

 The backend SP behind the validator is very simple and optimized for a quick response:
 ```